Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	02/14/2024 Major rework to handle multiple bots for controlling multiple servers

 	02/15/2024 fixed mod updates posting infinate times and never restarting for update

+	02/19/2024 Changed discord chat to game into format easier on eyes this involved adding 2 new config options.

+	02/20/2024 Fixed rcon not working for API shop and permissions commands
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation